Jackson County Airport | Contaminant Investigation of Historic Landfill

 Envirologic joined the project team to assess and manage the contaminated material in the abandoned sanitary landfill.
 The material in the landfill was primarily residential refuse from household waste collection.
 The intent of our investigation was to define the boundaries of the landfill material beneath the proposed runway and its accessory structures, estimate the amount of material that needed to be removed, and characterize the waste material to determine proper disposal.
 With that project scope and after five years of planning, we completed the removal project in early 2016.

-Envirologic was brought into the project because of our 30 years of remediation experience in Michigan, our extensive environmental consulting and services work in Jackson County, and our ability to help secure grants and loans.
-In fact, initial work on the project was funded from Jackson County's U.S. EPA Assessment Grant, which Envirologic helped to secure.
-David Warwick, Envirologic's President, and co-owner, was instrumental in moving this project forward.
-Mr. Warwick is responsible for the $1 million loan from the Michigan Department of Environment, Great Lakes and Energy, which was used to remove and transport the waste for disposal.
+Envirologic was brought into the project because of our many years of remediation experience in Michigan, our extensive environmental consulting and services work in Jackson County, and our ability to help secure grants and loans.
+In fact, initial work on the project was funded from Jackson County’s U.S. EPA Assessment Grant, which Envirologic helped to secure.
+David Warwick, Envirologic’s President and co-owner, was instrumental in moving this project forward.
+Mr. Warwick was also responsible for helping to secure the $1 million loan from the Michigan Department of Environment, Great Lakes, and Energy (EGLE), which was used to remove and transport the waste for disposal.